Frequently Asked Questions

 Written Testing: At the NLP-Academy Switzerland, we conduct the written test in the so-called 'open book' format.
 Thus, students will get a final take home examination and they are encouraged to use all possible resources for completing the required assignments, such as books, internet articles, or other resources.
 The sources of all quotes must be documented and all answers must contain a unique, personal contribution.
 Students are expected to turn in the completed take home examination within three months after having passed the oral testing.

-Q: Can you tell me if the following meets IANLP Criteria:
+Question: Can you tell me if the following meets IANLP Criteria:

 My NLP Master students undertake the following: